-USS VIRGINIA (SSN 774) passing the skyline of Portsmouth, Virginia, on her way to Norfolk Naval Shipyard after completing Bravo sea trials, August 25, 2004
+USS VIRGINIA (SSN 774) passing the skyline of Portsmouth, Virginia, on her way to Norfolk Naval Shipyard after completing Bravo sea trials, August 25, 2004.

-For over four decades, U.S. ballistic missile submarines (SSBNs) have provided strategic deterrence.
+For over five decades, U.S. ballistic missile submarines (SSBNs) have provided strategic deterrence.
 These warships are virtually undetectable while submerged, forming the most survivable component of the U.S. strategic deterrent.
-This force is comprised of 14 OHIO-class SSBNs, each capable of carrying 24 Trident missiles.
+This force is comprised of 14 OHIO-class SSBNs, each capable of carrying 20 Trident II missiles.
 At 560 feet in length and 18,700 tons displacement, these OHIO-class SSBNs are the largest U.S. nuclear-powered submarines.

-The OHIO-class SSBNs are approaching the end of their service lives and must be replaced.
-Naval Reactors is working on the design of a new reactor core and propulsion plant to support the next-generation ballistic missile submarine design.
-The core design is targeted to have a 40 plus-year operational life, which requires extending reactor technologies beyond current 30-year cores.
-Further, studies and concepts for the plant are focused on both capability and affordability, drawing on existing technologies currently deployed on VIRGINIA-class submarines, as well as new concepts for survivability, integration, automation, and modularity.
-New technology should provide flexibility for component design and plant arrangements, facilitate lowercost construction and testing, extend core life, address current and projected threats and reduce life-cycle costs.
+OHIO-class SSBNs are nearing the end of their service lives and will be replaced by the COLUMBIA Class.
+Naval Reactors is completing the design of a new reactor core and propulsion plant to support this next-generation ballistic missile submarine.
+Electricdrive propulsion and a life-of-the-ship core will provide the COLUMBIA Class with unprecedented stealth and a service life in excess of 40 years.
+This will allow COLUMBIA-class SSBNs to cover the Nation's deterrent requirements with two fewer submarines, an expected savings of greater than \$40 billion.
+Technology supporting the new reactor core and electric-drive were developed and tested over the last several decades.
+Construction will focus on both capability and affordability, drawing on existing technologies currently deployed on VIRGINIA-class submarines, as well as new concepts for survivability, integration, automation, and modularity, addressing current and projected threats and reducing life-cycle costs.
+Lead ship construction will start in fiscal year 2021 to support strategic deterrent patrols starting in 2031.